What to Do if Accused of Misconduct

 For more information regarding services, visit sjsu.edu/counseling.

 We encourage students who have experienced a sexual assault or dating/domestic violence to seek medical services.
-The Student Health Center can provide STI testing, pregnancy testing, and general health and wellness check-ups.
+The Student Wellness Center can provide STI testing, pregnancy testing, and general health and wellness check-ups.

-Please note, SJSU Student Health Center does not provide forensic evidence collection, such as a sexual assault forensic exam (often called a "rape kit").
+Please note, SJSU Student Wellness Center does not provide forensic exam (often called a "rape kit").
 If you are in need of a forensic exam, please visit the Santa Clara County Valley Medical Center Emergency Department or call the SART Coordinator at 408-885-6466.

 LifeMatters® by Empathia (for employees)